Brewing Tea

 HERBAL TEA – For most of the dried teas offered on our site

-Steep 1 teaspoon per 8oz. cup of hot water for 2-4 minutes or to your taste preference and strain.
+Steep 1 teaspoon per 8-16oz. cup of hot water for 2-4 minutes or to your taste preference and strain.
 Be sure to add the mash to your compost.
-Our herbal teas with harder components could benefit form a light crushing with a metate or similar method to expose more surface for better extraction.
+Herbal teas with harder components could benefit from a light crushing with a metate or similar method to expose more surface area for better extraction.
 Add honey if you like!
-For more potent herbal tea use an infusion or Decoction method for brewing.

 BLACK TEA